FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Methods

 \subsection{Overview}

-The goal of our method is to predict a high resolution MS/MS spectrum based on an input molecular structure.
-The model works in two stages: first, a heuristic bond-breaking algorithm (Section~\ref{ss:recursive_fragmentation}) generates a set of plausible molecule fragments.
+The goal of our method is to predict the MS/MS spectrum for an input molecular structure.
+The model works in two stages: first, a recursive bond-breaking algorithm (Section~\ref{ss:recursive_fragmentation}) generates a set of plausible molecule fragments.
 Then, a probabilistic model (Section~\ref{ss:probabilistic_modelling}) parameterized by a graph neural network (Section~\ref{ss:neural_network_parameterization}) predicts a distribution over these fragments.
-The fragment distribution induces a distribution over chemical formulae, which is converted to a mass spectrum by mapping formula masses.
-This approach allows for extremely high resolution peak predictions with built-in formula and fragment annotations.
+The fragment distribution induces a distribution over molecular formulae, which is converted to an MS/MS spectrum using formula masses (Section~\ref{ss:probabilistic_modelling}).
+This approach allows for extremely high mass accuracy and probabilistic formula and fragment annotations.